Workspace ONE Access Configuration

 - On the global load balancer, obtain and install a TLS/SSL certificate.
 You can use a wildcard certificate or a Subject Alternate Name (SAN) certificate.

-- On the local load balancer, install the TLS/SSL certificate described in the preceding bullet item.
+- On the local load balancer, install the TLS/SSL certificate described in the preceding step.
 The Workspace ONE Access appliances must trust the certificate used.
 If not, the root from the Certificate Authority must be loaded in Workspace ONE Access.
 For more information see .

 - Configure the load balancer settings to enable X-Forwarded-For headers, increase the request timeout, and enable sticky sessions.
 For more information, see the topic .